cyrilpillai/GreenDao-Migrator/README.md

 ```

 ### How it works
-[This answer](https://stackoverflow.com/questions/13373170/greendao-schema-update-and-data-migration/30334668#30334668) on StackOverflow provides a utility class which creates temporary tables to persist the data present in current tables before dropping all the tables and recreating them based on the new schema and restores the previous data making the migration process seamless.
+[This answer](https://stackoverflow.com/questions/13373170/greendao-schema-update-and-data-migration/30334668#30334668) on StackOverflow provides a utility class which creates temporary tables to persist the data present in current tables and then drops all the tables and recreates them based on the new schema and restores the previous data making the migration process seamless.

 The utility class accepts a database instance and a list of DAO classes.
 ```java